Ninavd/simulated-wildfires/README.md

-# simulated-wildfires
+# Wildfire visualisation
-Repository containing rendered animations of wildfire simulations from different viewing angles
+Repository containing rendered animations of wildfire simulations from different viewing angles mountains of increasing roundness.
+The wind flow is from left to right (windward fire)

 https://github.com/user-attachments/assets/886a8587-aace-4574-b4d2-aee1d83fde93